Skip to Main Content

 Families will receive a one-time benefit of $120 for each eligible child to purchase groceries.

 Cards will be mailed to the address that the Illinois Department of Human Services (IDHS) has on file for you.
-The address on file will be the address associated with the program that was used to determine your child’s eligibility for Summer EBT (school application, SNAP, Medicaid, TANF or foster care).
+The address on file will be the address associated with the program that was used to determine your child’s eligibility for Summer EBT (school meal application, SNAP, Medicaid, TANF or foster care).

-Update your address with the program that was used to determine your child’s eligibility for Summer EBT.
+You should also update your address with the program that was used to determine your child’s eligibility for Summer EBT.

 • If your child is enrolled in SNAP, Medicaid, or TANF: use ABE Manage My Case (MMC) to report your change of address.